 Udon Thani (meaning “northern city”) belongs to the Isan region of Thailand being one of its 4 major cities.
 The city’s economy flourished during the Vietnam war.
 It became progressive like Pattaya because their location is near the Udorn Royal Thai Air Force Base.
 Western military influence left establishments like restaurants, hotels, and nightclubs that still exist today.
-It is also the area in Thailand that has the most Vietnamese settlers, the refugees from the war.
+It is the area in Thailand that has the most Vietnamese settlers, the refugees from the war.

 1. Phu Phrabat Historical Park